A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 What is Co-op?

 Co-op is an experiential learning program that gives you the opportunity to use your classroom knowledge in real world, productive work environments; all while you get paid and earn academic credit.
 It is a partnership between a student, an employer and the educational institution.
-Each co-op work term earns a student 3 credit hours towards a free elective while working full time hours for approximately 4 months over the academic term.
+Each co-op work term earns a student 3 credit hours while working full time hours for approximately 4 months over the academic term.

 Co-op positions can be within academia, the non-profit sector, the agriculture or agri-food industry or the government, but the employer needs to be made aware the student is participating in a co-op work term well in advance.